 The Newport Beach Christmas Boat Parade started in the early 1900s when Venetian gondolier John Scarpa put lights on eight canoes and his gondola.
-Scarpa might be surprised at what his simple act has spawned, with some entrants in today's Newport Beach Christmas Boat Parade spending more thanover $50,000 to decorate their vessels for the event.
-It's a popular local tradition, but the Newport Beach Christmas Boat Parade has also been ranked one of the country's top holiday happenings by the New York Times.
+Scarpa might be surprised at what his simple act has spawned, with some entrants in today's Newport Beach Christmas Boat Parade spending more than $50,000 to decorate their vessels for the event.
+It's a popular local tradition, but the New York Times has also rated the Newport Beach Christmas Boat Parade as one of the country's top holiday happenings.

 These days, Newport boasts the largest harbor parade in Southern California, with more than 100 boats, canoes and kayaks cruising the harbor decked out in enough lights to almost turn night to day.